🇨🇳 中文

 The previous /opsx:propose step already completed requirements exploration and design decisions — password algorithm, JWT expiration, ORM choice — all recorded in design.md.
 OpenSpec’s propose has covered what Superpowers’ brainstorming and writing-plans would normally do.

-So when /opsx:apply begins, Superpowers takes over with coding discipline: TDD (tests before code), debugging (systematic troubleshooting), verification (pre-completion checks), and code-review (quality gate before commit).
+So when /opsx:apply begins, if you’ve configured TDD and other requirements in CLAUDE.md, Superpowers’ coding disciplines take effect: TDD (tests before code), debugging (systematic troubleshooting), verification (pre-completion checks), and code-review (quality gate before commit).
+Note: these do not activate automatically — they require explicit configuration in CLAUDE.md.

 3.3 Confirm Plan, Let AI Execute